dialtone404/Arduino-Mega-Bulletin-Board-System/README.md

 # Retro Telnet Arduino Mega BBS
 Arduino Mega Terminal OS is a retro-inspired BBS-style terminal operating system designed to run on an Arduino Mega with an official Arduino Ethernet Shield (with SD card).
 Users connect over the network using Telnet, interacting through a text-based interface similar to classic bulletin board systems.

+It was a challenge getting this to compile for a system with only 256KB Flash, 8KB SRAM, 4KB EEPROM, and a 16MHz Processor!

     ⚠️ This project is experimental and a work in progress.
 Some features may be incomplete or buggy.